Frequently Asked Questions

 Your application number can be found in the subject line of your application or confirmation e-mail.
 It is a 1-to-4 digit number.
 Contact UCLA IEO if you cannot locate the number.

-How will I know if I have been admitted into the program?
+How will I know if I have been admitted into the Global Internship Program?

-After successfully submitting your application, the International Education Office will review your application and send you an email update within approximately 3 – 5 business days.
+After successfully submitting your application, the International Education Office will review your application and send you an email update within 5 business days.
 Students that meet the eligibility criteria will be asked to attend an advising call with our in-country program partners.

-When is the last day to register for a program?
+When is the last day to apply for a program?

-Can I register for more than one program?
+Can I apply for more than one Global Internship Program?

-No, students can only enroll in one Global Internship Program at a time.
+No, students can only apply for one Global Internship Program at a time.

-Prior to the December 4, 2022 application deadline, you may switch your application to a different Global Internship Program.
+Prior to the November 27, 2023 application deadline, you may switch your application to a different Global Internship Program.
+Please reach out to the IEO staff for assistance in switching your application.

 *Please note that your application will only be considered for one Global Internship Program.
 You cannot apply for two at the same time.

-When is the last day to cancel my program enrollment?
+When is the last day to cancel my Global Internship Program enrollment?

 Please do not enroll in a Global Internship Program unless you are sure you intend to participate.
-Remember that your deposit is nonrefundable.
+Remember that your deposit is non-refundable.
 See our Cancellation Policy.
-The cancellation deadline is February 15, 2023 at 11:59PM.
-Paid program fees (minus $300 nonrefundable deposit) are refundable until February 15, 2023 at 11:59PM.
+The cancellation deadline is February 14, 2024 at 11:59PM.
+Paid program fees (minus $300 nonrefundable deposit) are refundable until February 14, 2024 at 11:59PM.

 What materials do I need to submit with my application?

-Upon submitting your application you will need to submit a copy of your resume, as well as a passport style photo of yourself.
-In addition, you will need to respond to a questionnaire regarding your motivation to enroll in the program.
-Please see below for more information regarding your resume and questionnaire.
+Upon submitting your application you will need to submit a copy of your resume, a Statement of Purpose, and a passport style photo of yourself.
+Please see below for more information regarding your resume and Statement of Purpose.

 Resume